Locations:

 With planning and preparation, you may be able to avoid an asthma episode.
 Before physical activity, you should:

-• Allow yourself time to warm up: Before starting any physical activity or exercise, warm up for six to 10 minutes.
+• Allow yourself time to warm up: Before starting any physical activity, warm up for six to 10 minutes.
 Warmup routines vary depending on your age, health and sport or activity.
 Talk to your provider about the right one for you.

 • Check pollen and air quality: Before going outside to exercise, check the air quality index.
 If pollution and pollen levels are high, you may want to stay indoors.